Abstract: Designing satellite constellation systems involves complex

 Abstract: The traffic in cislunar space is expected to increase over

-active satellites, orbital debris, and noncooperative satellites.
-This increase
+among active satellites, orbital debris, and noncooperative satellites.

-necessitates enhanced space domain awareness (SDA) capabilities that include
+This increase necessitates enhanced space domain awareness (SDA) capabilities

-state estimation for targets of interest.
-Both Earth surface-based and space-based
+that include state estimation for targets of interest.
+Both Earth surface-based

-observation platforms in geosynchronous orbit or below face challenges such
+and space-based observation platforms in geosynchronous orbit or below

-as range, exclusion, and occlusion that hinder observation.
-Motivated by
+face challenges such as range, exclusion, and occlusion that hinder observation.

-the need to place space-based observers in the cislunar space regime to overcome
+Motivated by the need to place space-based observers in the cislunar space

-these challenges, this paper proposes a cislunar SDA constellation design
+regime to overcome these challenges, this paper proposes a cislunar SDA

-and analysis framework that integrates state estimation into an optimization
+constellation design and analysis framework that integrates state estimation

 @article{Clareson2025,